hopandfork/hopandfork.github.io/_posts/2017-01-10-teacup-storm.md

 ---

-One of the first things that come to the eye when starting to use Apache Storm is the advertised easeness to use and deploy, given the existence of various tools for automated deploy on AWS, particularly [storm-deploy](https://github.com/nathanmarz/storm-deploy).
-It is Java-based and very easy to use, but unfortunately the last commit dates to December 2013, with almost 30 issues open on GitHub.
-This makes its use quite risky, especially if you need to safely deploy in a short amount of time.
+One of the first things that come to the eye when starting to use Apache Storm is the easeness to use and deploy, given the existence of various tools for automated deploy on AWS, particularly [storm-deploy](https://github.com/nathanmarz/storm-deploy).
+It is Java-based and very easy to use, but unfortunately the last commit dates to December 2013, with issues related to newer versions of Storm.
+This makes its use quite risky, especially considering that we needed it to deploy a project written for Storm 1.0.2, having only a short amount of time for debugging.

 We are aware that the Open Source philosophy encourages fixing bugs before creating entire new projects, but we needed Apache Storm for the Distributed